 Well-known platforms like Etsy are great for some businesses, but be aware that they are likely to take a percentage of your earnings.
 Whether you choose to start your own ecommerce website or use another platform, keep the following in mind.

 Shoppers have many distractions online.
 If a purchase takes too long to make, they’ll likely abandon their carts mid-purchase before entering their credit card information.
 To avoid this, make the checkout process as easy as possible.
 Many selling platforms like Shopify are optimized to make it easier than ever to navigate to the checkout page, but you’ll want to keep it as simple as possible no matter the platform you’re using.

-ExpertSure.com highlights the importance of chip and pin machines which replaced swipe and sign.
-The same forward-thinking approach is needed for online selling to make the payment process as secure and streamline as possible.
+ExpertSure.com highlights the importance of chip and pin machines that replaced swipe and sign.
+The same forward-thinking approach is needed for online selling to make the payment process as secure and streamlined as possible.

 Finally, if you want to succeed in ecommerce, you need to focus on the customer experience.
 There are many big-name businesses to choose from when customers shop online.
 Why should they choose your business over a well-known retailer like Amazon?
 The difference needs to be in the customer experience.